 “This is going to be fun.”
 Evander’s raspy words caress my neck.

-Mounted on top of him I watched his eyes burning with a look that hadn’t filled them in years.
+Mounted on top of him, I watched his eyes burning with a look that hadn’t filled them in years.
 I never imagined this amount of resentment.
-I should have left him on his rock with the little twit that though the world of him.
-All my memories made it made it easier to leave him high and dry.
+I should have left him on his rock with the little twit that thought the world of him.
+All my memories made it easier to leave him high and dry.

-“Where you going?”
+“Where are you going?”
 He was out of breath.

 The men were all waiting for me outside the door.
 We waited.
 It wasn’t going to be long before his memory would come back.
 I savored my last bit of freedom.
 Evander was thrashing around in the room.
 I pounded back on the door with every pound of the bed on the ground.